 »City Lab Weimar - Exploring the Everyday«

-The city of Weimar is characterised by its history, its cultural significance and its diverse architectural styles.
-Every year, more than 700,000 tourists visit the city.
-The tourism industry creates expectations and desires in visitors' minds before they even arrive.
-But is Weimar really the city that is described in travel brochures and tourist guidebooks?
-Are there alternative perspectives and urban phenomena that are off the beaten track, from which we can learn as urban designers and urbanists?
+The city of Weimar is characterised by its history, its cultural significance and its diverse architectural levels.
+But is Weimar really the city described in travel brochures and tourist guides?
+From alternative perspectives, we focus on urban phenomena off the beaten track and look at what we as urban designers and urbanists can learn from these phenomena.

 Mag.
 Arch.
 Lukas Staudinger | www.poligonal.de